Guild of One-Name Studies

 Sabby, Sabie, Saby

 The origin is uncertain, but many sources including The Oxford Dictionary of Family Names in Britain and Ireland (Patrick Hanks, Richard Coates, and Peter McClure, 2016) say it is probably a reduced form of Sabin.
 The Sabines were an ancient Italian tribe who gave their name to a number of saints named Saint Sabinus and also Saint Sabina who was murdered for her faith.
 Many are not persuaded by this, so I would like to explore other options.

 There are several towns in Sweden named Säby and a seaport in Northern Denmark called Saeby.
 In 2014, 605 people in Denmark held the name Saabye.
-Perhaps there is an ancient invader or a more recent coloniser responsible for the surname?
+Perhaps there is an ancient invader or a more recent coloniser responsible for at least one branch of the surname?

 The Scandinavian influence also extends to the name of our towns.
 Those which end in "by" meaning "homestead" are of Viking origin, such as Corby and Whitby.
 "Sae" is Old Norse for sea.
 The Anglo Saxon word “saeba” means “sea illustrious” or “sea bright” and "ebba" means "tide" so our earliest Sabey name holders could have been coastal dwellers who adopted their first name as a surname when the need arose.

 The discussion continues on the Sabey website, but the Sabey DNA Project should throw further light on the issue (see below).

 Early holders of the name include: